Moment Conditions for Dynamic Panel Logit Models with Fixed Effects: Empirical illustration

 where $W$ is a symmetric positive-definite weight matrix.
-In the Monte Carlo simulations and the empirical example in Sections \ref{sec:MC} and \ref{sec:Emp}, we use a diagonal weight matrix with the inverse of the moment variances on the diagonal.
+We use a diagonal weight matrix with the inverse of the moment variances on the diagonal.
 The motivation stems from \cite{AltonjiSegal1996} who demonstrate that estimating the optimal weighting matrix can result in poor finite sample performance of GMM estimators.
-They suggest equally weighted moments (i.e., $W=I$) as an alternative.
-Of course, using equal weights will not be invariant to changes in units, which explains the practice we have adopted.\footnote{ Our choice or weight matrix is quite common in empirical work.
+They suggest equally weighted moments (i.e., $ W=I$) as an alternative.
+Of course, using equal weights will not be invariant to changes in units, which explains the practice we have adopted. \footnote{ Our choice of weight matrix is quite common in empirical work.
 See, for example, \cite{GayleShephard2019} for a recent example.}

 Under standard regularity conditions we have